 Address: S 27th St, Lincoln, NE 68502

-Did you know there are at least 150 species of roses in the world?
+Did you know there are at least 150 species of roses worldwide?
 123 of those are on display right here in Lincoln, Nebraska.
 The area was chosen as a test garden to observe how the nation’s formal flowers would weather the climate.
 Lucky for us, they withstood.

-Hamann Rose Garden was established in the 40s but over the years, they branched out.
-There are other types of flowers on the property, such as hydrangeas and peonies.
+Hamann Rose Garden was established in the 40s, but over the years, they branched out.
+Other types of flowers are on the property, such as hydrangeas and peonies.
 These gardens are one of the best things to see in Lincoln.
 Is this the most optimum place in the city to get photos?
 It definitely might be.
 There’s only one way to find out.

-A few of our favorite things to stop at in Hamann Rose Garden consist of the Pollinator Habitat, the array of flowers, and the decorative water features.
-Whether you’re an early bird or night owl, if you’d like a little outdoor time, check out the gardens every day as early as 6 am until 11 pm.
+A few of our favorite things to stop at in Hamann Rose Garden are the Pollinator Habitat, the array of flowers, and the decorative water features.
+Whether you’re an early bird or night owl, if you’d like a little outdoor time, check out the gardens every day from 6 am until 11 pm.

 See Related: Best Weekend Trips from Omaha, Nebraska